brodjustice/semi_static/README.md

 	# rails new myapp -d postgresql

-With rails 5 your app will need a js runtime for the development environment, so change your working directory to your Rails app and make sure this line is uncommented in your 'Gemfile':
+Change your working directory to your Rails app and create the database with:

-	gem 'mini_racer', platforms: :ruby

-Create the database if you have not already with:

 	# rake db:create